xvzc/chezmoi.nvim/README.md

 </div>

 ## What Is chezmoi.nvim?
-`chezmoi.nvim` is a plugin that can help you with editing or applying chezmoi-managed files on neovim.
+`chezmoi.nvim` is a plugin designed to assist in editing and applying chezmoi-managed files within `neovim`.
+A notable distinction from the command line tool `chezmoi` is that `chezmoi.nvim` utilizes built-in neovim functions for file editing, allowing us to edit and watch multiple files simultaneously.

 ## Getting Started
 ### Requirements